alank64/json-schema-filter/README.md

 #json-schema-filter

-Filters (removes) objects recursivly from document based on passed json-schema
+Filters (removes) objects recursively from document based on passed json-schema

-**Note that this does NOT validate your document againts the schema, use someting like ```JSV``` npm after calling.**
+**Note that this does NOT validate your document against the schema, use something like ```JSV``` npm after calling.**

-For performance reasons it is assumed that the json-schema contains less items then the document, that is you are going to be removing from the document in most or all cases, if not I would recomend another solution which bases its recursive evalution on the document instead.
+For performance reasons it is assumed that the json-schema contains less items then the document, that is you are going to be removing from the document in most or all cases, if not I would recommend another solution which bases its recursive evaluation on the document instead.

 ### Install